nirevexin/data-science-projects/README.md

 # 📁 Data Science Projects

-This repository contains Data Science projects from domains such as Sports Tech, Insurance and E-Commerce
+This repository contains Data Science projects from E-Commerce and Sports Insurance domains, including product matching for a retail platform and performance prediction for figure skating athletes.

 ---